reveny/Android-GUI-Injector/README.md

 # Build and Installation
 Android Studio is required: https://developer.android.com/studio  <br />

+# Known Problems
+- Magisk Alpha & Delta have problems with handling ptrace, Injection may not work here.
+- Due to restrictions on android, the library needs to be in a location that allows executin for example /data/local/tmp/ or /data/...

 # Credits
 Android-Ptrace-Injector by me: https://github.com/reveny/Android-Ptrace-Injector <br />
 arminject by evilsocket: https://github.com/evilsocket/arminject <br />